hashicorp/terraform/website/source/docs/commands/push.html.markdown

 ## Terraform Variables

-When you `push`, Terraform will automatically set the local values of your Terraform variables within Atlas.
-The values are only set if they don't already exist within Atlas.
+When you `push`, Terraform will automatically set the local values of your Terraform variables on Atlas.
+The values are only set if they don't already exist on Atlas.
 If you want to force push a certain variable value to update it, use the `-overwrite` flag.

-All the variable values stored within Atlas are encrypted and secured using [Vault](https://vaultproject.io).
+All the variable values stored on Atlas are encrypted and secured using [Vault](https://vaultproject.io).
 We blogged about the [architecture of our secure storage system](https://hashicorp.com/blog/how-atlas-uses-vault-for-managing-secrets.html) if you want more detail.